 Conceptual comparison to previous frameworks.
 As noted in [19], the leaky LWE framework [4] takes a lattice-centric approach to side-channel information by working on a DBDD instance in which the hints are integrated.
-On the other hand, the framework of [19] takes the LWE-centric route; hints are integrated into the
+On the other hand, the framework of [19] takes the LWE-centric route; hints are integrated to the LWE instance.

-LWE instance.
 Practical attacks mostly use Bayesian updating-based approaches such as BP or greedy algorithms.
 While the work of [13] combines lattice reduction with BP, these attacks are fundamentally based on updating probabilities based on information arising from side-channel attacks.
-In fact, [13] integrates the BP output into the LWE instance.
+In fact, [13]

+just integrates the BP output into the LWE instance.
 These algorithms are often superior in the setting of their specific attack.
-Our framework formalizes and generalizes this approach, and it may be seen as complementary to using lattice-based methods.
+Our framework formalizes and generalizes the approach - complementary to the lattice-based frameworks.